FBC: Firebreak - A Paranatural Co‑Op Shooter in the Control Universe

 Core Gameplay Loop

-Customize the challenge by configuring Threat (difficulty) and Clearance (number of zones)—earn more rewards but risk harsher combat
+Stretch the challenge by adjusting Threat (difficulty) and Clearance level number of zones) = more rewards, but arduous combat!

 Crisis and Jobs

-During the operation of freeing the Headquarters from the Hiss, the team Firebreak faces many challenges and crises.
-Every crisis appears in the game as a different job for Firebreak.
-These jobs function like game modes that can be customized in three ways.
+During the process of freeing up the Headquarters from Hiss, one team Firebreak encounters numerous challenges and crises.
+Every crisis comes in the game as a new job for Firebreak.
+These are the equivalent of game modes that can be customized in three different ways.

 1. Clearance, which affects the length of the session.

-Next, it's time to choose one of three crisis kits for your Firebreaker to take into the field.
+Then, you need to select one of three crisis kits your Firebreaker will be taking into the field.

-3. The fix kit, which excels at knocking back enemies and repairing machinery.
+3. The fix kit, great for knocking back enemies and fixing the machinery.

-Each of these kits is a saved loadout, featuring a defined set of specialized gear and whatever gun, grenade, and set of perks you think suits its playstyle best.
+Each of these kits is a saved loadout, containing an explicit selection of specialized gear and whatever gun, grenade, set of perks you deem suitable to its playstyle.

 System Requirements